-The password is case-sensitive.
+The Password field is case-sensitive.

-If you have to reset Administrator password, refer to the "Performing Post-Installation Tasks" chapter of the Cisco Identity Services Engine Hardware Installation Guide, Release 1.1.x.
+If you have to reset Administrator password, refer to the "Performing Post-Installation Tasks" chapter of the Cisco Identity Services Engine Hardware Installation Guide, Release 1.1.

 Step 3 Click Login or press Enter.